-There is constant airflow between from and into the house through windows, doors and ventilation.
+There is constant airflow from and into the house through windows, doors, and ventilation.
 If the air from outside is more humid, it will affect the air indoors.
 You can close the doors and windows to control your indoor humidity.

 Can it rain with low humidity?

-As long as the clouds get to 100% humidity – saturation level, they will rain.
-If there is a lake in a desert, it can help rain to fall in the desert because of evaporation.
+As long as the clouds get to 100% humidity (saturation level), they will rain.
+If there is a lake in a desert, it can help rainfall in the desert because of evaporation.

 What is the humidity during rain?

-The humidity level is usually at 90 to 99 percent when it is raining.
-At this level, the water vapor condenses to form visible clouds, after coming into contact with cold air.
+The humidity level is usually 90 to 99 percent when it is raining.
+At this level, the water vapor condenses to form visible clouds after coming into contact with cold air.

-The droplets become too heavy to a point where the air cannot support them anymore.
+The droplets become too heavy to the point where the air cannot support them anymore.
 They drop to the surrounding air and ground as rain.